EpicEric/sandhole/book/src/faq.md

 Websockets are always enabled for HTTP services.

-## What if I need to run another service on the HTTP/HTTPS port?
+## What if I need to run another HTTP/HTTPS service on the machine instead of Sandhole?

 It's simple: just let Sandhole take care of that for you!
-Nothing stops you from connecting to Sandhole on the localhost, and just like any reverse proxy, it will redirect the traffic appropriately for you.
+Nothing stops you from connecting to Sandhole on localhost, and just like any reverse proxy, it will redirect the traffic appropriately for you.

 ## How do I disable HTTP/TCP/aliasing?